TimoSto/ThesorTeX/README.md

 # ThesorTeX
-Tool for handling bibliography in a LaTeX project
+Tool for handling bibliography in a LaTeX project.

+The website is available under [https://thesortex.com](https://thesortex.com).

 ## Downloads
 The local application can be downloaded on the following links: